 New Pennley Place RAD: New Pennley Place Phase I has been approved by HUD via its CHAP to convert thirty-eight (38) public housing units into PBVs with housing rehabilitation.
-The HACP will continue to negotiate with the owner entity of New Pennley Place through FY 2024 to restructure the HACP's existing debt facility and the multi-faceted refinancing/rehabilitation deal to support the preservation of long-term affordable housing.
+The HACP and the owner will convert the units to PBV through RAD in FY 2024 and restructure the HACP's existing debt facility and the multi-faceted refinancing/rehabilitation to support the preservation of long-term affordable housing.

 Bedford Dwellings RAD: Bedford Dwellings has been approved by HUD via its CHAP to convert 257 of the 411 units of public housing to PBRA.
-The HACP is applying for LIHTC for Bedford Phase II, which will have 103 of the 257 PBRA units as replacement housing for residents at Bedford Dwellings.
+The HACP has submitted a request to HUD to amend the CHAP to update the RAD rent and create a detailed unit mix for Bedford Phase II.
+The HACP has applied for tax credits for Bedford Phase II, which will have 103 of the 257 PBRA units as replacement housing for residents at Bedford Dwellings.
+Financial closing for Bedford Phase II is anticipated in January 2025.